constarg/cjlib/doc/user_manual.md

 }
 ```

-Further details on how to store/retrieve the data to/from the Internal data structure are described in the following sections.
+Further details on how to store/retrieve the data to/from the internal data structure are described in the following sections.

 `File: cjlib.h`